 United States District Court for the District of New Jersey

-New Jersey State Bar Association (Construction and Public Contracts Section)
+New Jersey State Bar Association (Construction and Public Contracts, and Alternative Dispute Resolution Sections)

 American Bar Association

 Board of Trustees, Montefiore – Nyack Hospital Foundation

 “Federal Appeals Court Rules That Lien Claims Filed After A Contractor Files For Bankruptcy Violate Automatic Stay”, ConsensusDocs, February 2018

 “A Guide To Construction Liens In New Jersey”, Law360, January 2018